 - Categories: Healthcare, Innovation

+To explore the world of Digital Health, Hashi Consulting started a news website dedicated to Digital Healthcare and what we think the future of medicine will be.
 In a nutshell, we can define Digital health as the use of technology in Healthcare.

 Until recently, medicine was a patriarchal science, and patients were mostly passive in receiving care.
 Nowadays, technologies allow the patient to be in the center of his medical journey.

 Digital health and the rise of holistic Healthcare

 The 17th century British Philosopher Francis Bacon, first stated that “Knowledge is power.”
 Today, Big Data is the ultimate path for medical practitioners to consider the patient holistically.
 The new medical journey doesn’t come without challenges.
 An excessive amount of data can impair the diagnostic and let the disease pin get lost in a haystack of information.